AnchalSR/AI-Driven-Early-Breast-Cancer-Detection/README.md

 For technical support or questions about the system:
 - 📖 Check the About page for detailed information
 - 📚 Review the blog section for educational content
-- ✅ Ensure all requirements are properly installed
+- ✅ mail - anchalverma772@gmail.com

----

-**Developed by Anchal with ❤️ for better healthcare**

----

 *Developed by Anchal - 2025 | Empowering healthcare professionals with AI-driven insights*